Max Cooper (music producer)

-Max Cooper (born 1980) is a London-based electronica and techno producer who has been releasing music since 2007.
+Max Cooper (born 19 May 1980) is a London-based electronic and techno music producer who has been releasing music since 2007.
 He has received positive reviews from magazines such as Clash and critical acclaim for his debut album Human.

-Cooper has released more than seventy original tracks and remixes, and more than twenty accompanying video works, primarily on London label FIELDS and German label Traum Schallplatten.
-His remixes range from avant-garde composers Michael Nyman and Nils Frahm, to bands like Hot Chip and Au Revoir Simone, to techno acts such as Agoria, Sasha (Welsh DJ) and Guy Andrews.
+Cooper has released more than seventy original tracks and remixes, and more than twenty accompanying video works, primarily on London label Fields and German label Traum Schallplatten.
+His remixes range from avant-garde composers Michael Nyman and Nils Frahm, to bands like Hot Chip and Au Revoir Simone, to techno acts such as Agoria, Sasha and Guy Andrews.

 Early life and education

 Cooper was born in Belfast, Northern Ireland to parents of Australian descent.
 He attended the Holywood Steiner School and was inspired to become a geneticist after reading various science books as a child.
 Although he did not receive formal music training, Cooper started playing violin at age 12, but eventually stopped: "I never enjoyed it [violin] and didn't pursue it to any great degree—the music wasn't right to be honest."

 Cooper received his PhD in computational biology from the University of Nottingham in 2008.
 During his doctoral training, his research interests focused on modelling the evolution of gene regulatory networks—he specifically examined the evolution of feed-forward loops, and studied the evolutionary influences of binding site organisation during transcriptional processes.
 After completing his doctoral work, Cooper held a brief post-doctoral position as a geneticist at University College London.